Wednesday, July 30, 2025

 Approaching Valcour Island.

 Butterfly Bay was full of Canadian boats at anchor when we arrived at 11:00.
 Fortunately boats started to leave just as more of our boats arrived.
-We all fit in the Bay and had a short trip to the beach.
+We all fit in the bay and had a short trip to the beach.
 Our first beach excursion was a trip to tour the Valcour Island Lighthouse.
 It is a fully functioning lighthouse that is well maintained and is open for tours every Sunday in the summer from 13:00 to 15:00.
-The lighthouse did not disappoint us with its great views from the cat walk at the top of the tower and the many historical displays in the 3 floors below.
+The lighthouse did not disappoint us with its great views from the "cat walk" at the top of the tower and the many historical displays in the 3 floors below.
 Unfortunately the late arrivals were not able to take the tour since the Lighthouse closed early due to an approaching thunderstorm (it missed us by turning South).

 Tower view